Opinion | Trump’s vile tweetstorm reveals the ugly core of his ‘law and order’ campaign

 What is “strength” without rule of law?

 In the broader context outlined above, the answer is unavoidable.
-Even if you grant that Trump is operating from some sort of vision of order — which requires putting aside his obvious efforts to stoke mayhem, in hopes of benefiting from it — Trump believes both that it must be achieved through violence and that there’s no need for it to rest on a foundation of procedural or democratic legitimacy.
+Even if you grant that Trump is operating from some sort of vision of order — which requires putting aside his obvious efforts to stoke mayhem, in hopes of benefiting from it — Trump believes not just that it must be achieved through violence, but also that there’s no need for that violence to rest on a foundation of procedural or democratic legitimacy.

 Trump is not the “law and order” candidate.
 He’s the candidate of arbitrary violence, state and private alike.
 He is the candidate of lawlessness and civil breakdown.